faultyagatha/go/README.md

 }
 ```

-It's idiomatic to initiate a new struct with a factory function.
+- it's idiomatic to initiate a new struct with a factory function.

 [when to use a value receiver or a pointer receiver](https://github.com/golang/go/wiki/CodeReviewComments#receiver-type)